 Applicants interested in the Theater major must choose one of the following areas on the UC Application: Acting, Design/Production, Musical Theater, or Integrated Studies.
 Students interested in Directing or Playwriting should apply via Integrated Studies.
+Those interested in Stage Management should select Design/Production.
 In addition to the general UC Application, a supplemental application is required.
-This includes materials such as a headshot, writing samples, transcripts, resumes, etc. Applicants will be contacted ONLY if more information is needed and an interview will be required.
+This includes materials such as a photo, writing samples, transcripts, resumes, etc. Applicants will be contacted ONLY if more information is needed and an interview will be required.
 Note: Transfer students cannot change to the Theater major after admission to UCLA.
-Additional information may be found at: tft.ucla.edu/theaterba.
+Additional information may be found at: www.tft.ucla.edu/theaterba.